For People In the Early Stages of Divorce

-Statistically and practically, divorce creates negative financial outcomes.
-Incomes that covered one household now need to cover two.
-Emotional tensions are high and the decisions you make now will impact your financial picture long into the future.
+Divorce can create financial trauma.
+Income(s) that covered one household now cover two.
+Emotional tensions are high and the decisions you make throughout the divorce process impact your financial future - either positively or negatively.

 Even if you think your financial situation is pretty basic, seemingly small details can have big impacts.
 Dividing marital property gets more complicated with each additional category: